syntasso/kratix-docs/docs/main/05-reference/05-resources/01-intro.md

 The Schema in this Promise defines, as the contract, two properties under `spec`: a string `region` and a integer `storageGB`.

-A example Resource Request to get an instance of this Promised service would look like:
+An example request to get a Resource from this Promise would look like:

 ```yaml
 # Promise spec.group and versions